kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

 type: Details
 ---

-Kyma Environment Broker allows you to configure Runtime provisioning and deprovisioning processes.

-Both provisioning and deprovisioning operation consist of several steps.
-Each step is represented by a separate file.
+Kyma Environment Broker allows you to configure operations that you can run on a Runtime.
+Each operation consists of several steps and each step is represented by a separate file.
 As every step can be re-launched multiple times, for each step, you should determine a behavior in case of a processing failure.
 It can either:

-- Return an error, which interrupts the entire provisioning or deprovisioning process, or
+- Return an error, which interrupts the entire process, or
 - Repeat the entire operation after the specified period.

-The provisioning and deprovisioning timeouts for processing an operation are set to `24h`.
+The timeout for processing an operation is set to `24h`.

-> **NOTE:** It's important to have lower timeouts for the Kyma installation in the Runtime Provisioner .
+> **NOTE:** It's important to set lower timeouts for the Kyma installation in the Runtime Provisioner.

 ## Provisioning